arrow-kt/arrow/kategory-docs/docs/docs/optics/fold/README.md

 (nestedNelFold compose nonEmptyIntFold).getAll(nestedNel)
 ```

-`Fold` can be composed with all optics but `Setter` and result in the following optics.
+`Fold` can be composed with all optics but `Setter` and results in the following optics.

 |   | Iso | Lens | Prism |Optional | Getter | Setter | Fold | Traversal |
 | --- | --- | --- | --- |--- | --- | --- | --- | --- |